petl-developers/petl/docs/contributing.rst

 All of the above tests can be run automatically using `tox
 <https://tox.readthedocs.org/>`_.
 You will need binaries for Python
-2.7 and 3.6 available on your system.
+3.6 available on your system.

 To run all tests **without** installing any of the optional dependencies, do::

-    $ tox -e py27,py36,docs
+    $ tox -e py36,docs

 To run the entire test suite, including installation of **all** optional dependencies, do::